How to Spot a Real Gucci T-shirt

 A Gucci T-shirt is proof there’s no way around it: the logo has made a comeback in a big way.
-With the resurgence of monogram madness, interlocking LVs, CCs and GGs can be seen on street style stars the world over, from belts to bags to T-shirts.
+With the resurgence of monogram madness, interlocking LVs, CCs and GGs have embellished everything from belts to bags to T-shirts.
 Everyone seems to be sporting their favorite brand these days, but the ubiquity can only mean one thing — some logo pieces are real, and some are fake.

 With counterfeits circling the resale market, it’s become increasingly difficult to spot an authentic streetwear favorite like the Gucci T-shirt in a sea of fakes.
 So how can you tell if your tee’s the real deal?
-Watch our video to see Gucci T-shirt authentication in action, then read on as Chief Authenticator Graham Wetzbarger dives into all the details.
+Watch our video to see Gucci T-shirt authentication in action, then read our expert team’s detailed tips for spotting the real deal.

 Gucci T-Shirt Materials & Construction